 Limited diagnostic testing, the hospital’s physical environment and decreased availability of pharmaceutical options are all challenges that doctors in Kenya face.

-- While in Eldoret, she participated in clinical rounds and collaborated with IU colleagues Drs.
-Steven Hatch and Jack Schneider, Kenyan partners Drs.
-Cyprian Ong’era and Celia Ngetich, Purdue Global Health PharmD Fellow Dr. Adriana Gardner, and other members of the AMPATH Consortium.
+While in Eldoret, she collaborated with IU colleagues Drs.
+Steven Hatch and Jack Schneider; Kenyan partners Dr. Cyprian Hototo Ong’era and Celia Ngetich; Purdue Global Health PharmD Fellow Dr. Adriana Gardner; and other members of the AMPATH Consortium.
 Her work was sponsored by both the adult and pediatric ID divisions at IU School of Medicine and the Merck/O’Donnell funds.